-All activities performed by M.T.
-Laney for Washington Gas will fall under the OSHA 1926 Construction Regulations, therefore the Hearing Conservation Program likewise follows the standards promulgated in 29 CFR 1926.101 Hearing Protection and 29 CFR 1926.52 Occupational Noise Exposure.
+All activities performed by Laney Companies for Washington Gas will fall under the OSHA 1926 Construction Regulations, therefore the Hearing Conservation Program likewise follows the standards promulgated in 29 CFR 1926.101 Hearing Protection and 29 CFR 1926.52 Occupational Noise Exposure.

-Upon hire, and at least annually thereafter, M.T.
-Laney will train employees on the effects of noise on hearing, the purpose of hearing protectors, the advantages, disadvantages, selection, fitting and use.
+Training will cover the effects of noise on hearing, the purpose of hearing protectors, the advantages, disadvantages, selection, fitting and use.
 Additionally, training will cover the purpose of audiometric testing and an explanation of the test procedures.